Press release provided

-This year’s charities are the Cedars Residents Assistance Fund, Growing Hope Globally, Haiti Medical Project, Heifer International, McPherson Area Habitat for Humanity, McPherson County Food Bank, McPherson Housing Coalition, Mobility Worldwide, Mt.
-Hope Sanctuary and Steps to End Poverty McPherson County.
+Other organizations participating in this year’s market include: the Cedars Resident Assistance Fund, Haiti Medical Project, Heifer International, Live Free Ministries, McPherson Area Habitat for Humanity, McPherson County Food Bank, McPherson Housing Coalition, McPherson Set Free, Mobility Worldwide Kansas—Moundridge/PET, Mt.
+Hope Sanctuary, New Community Project, and Steps to End Poverty of McPherson County.